mattermost/docs/source/configure/user-management-configuration-settings.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

+.. |more-icon| image:: ../images/dots-horizontal_F01D8.svg
+  :alt: You can access more options from the More icon.
+  :class: theme-icon

 Manage your Mattermost users including their access permissions, groups, teams, channels, as well as their access to the System Console.
-Configure this feature in the System Console by going to **User Management**:
+Access user management options in the System Console by going to **User Management**:

 - `Users <#users>`__
 - `Groups <#groups>`__